 Now, an important distinction here is that eating more taurine changes the ratios of the conjugated bile acids by increasing total bile acid output.
 What I mean is that you don’t make fewer glycine-conjugated bile acids when you eat meat, you just make more taurine-conjugated bile acids.
 Given that bile acids aid in the digestion of fat, it makes sense that you would make more bile acids when you eat meat because you’ll also eat more fat.

 In my opinion, more bile is great for your microbiome provided you have the machinery to deal with it.
-Most bile acids are recycled back to the liver when they reach the ileum and a few stragglers make it to the colon.
+We recycle approximately 95% back to the liver.
 If you’ve had your ileum resected due to Crohn’s disease, more bile acids would probably give you a massive case of diarrhea.

 Activating the inflammasome in the colon blocks inflammation and increases mucus production.
 These are 2 very important factors for gut health and regulating the microbiome.
 In fact, there are multiple inflammasomes throughout the body and this specific inflammasome directly regulates the microbiome.
 That’s why I threw some taurine in there.

-Truth be told, if there was one thing that moved the needle the most, it was taurine.
+I believe the biggest driver of all this is taurine.
 Many of the changes in my most recent Ubiome test are indicative of higher bile output because a few bile tolerant individuals showed up.

 Update 6/2017: I dropped taurine for a while and saw a huge drop in diversity(From 42nd percentile to 12th) and Firmicutes now outnumber Bacteroidetes, although they are about 50/50 now.
-I have a distinct feeling taurine has a large impact on the microbiome and this is probably due to a combination of increased bile output and inflammasome signaling.
+I have a distinct feeling taurine is a large driver of these changes.
 It’s important to point out that I probably changed a few things, but I’m fairly certain taurine was the big one.

 For more on why this is, check out this blog.

-I think the results speak for themselves.
+I feel approach to hack my gut was fairly successful and think the results speak for themselves.
 I saw absolutely no improvement in microbial diversity messing around with fiber and probiotics but a pretty substantial change focusing on improving my gut via the above nutrients.